mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Multiplexing RTP, RTCP, and Non-RTP Flows on a Single QUIC Connection {#single-path}

-This specification defines a flow identifier for multiplexing multiple RTP and RTCP ports on the same QUIC connection to conserve ports, especially at NATs and Firewalls. {{multiplexing}} describes the multiplexing in more detail.
+This document defines a flow identifier for multiplexing multiple RTP and RTCP ports on the same QUIC connection to conserve ports, especially at NATs and Firewalls. {{multiplexing}} describes the multiplexing in more detail.
 Future extensions could further build on the flow identifier to multiplex RTP/RTCP with